spraakbanken/korp-frontend-sb/test/testcases.md

 - Follow link
 - **Click some words and make sure that the corresponding word in the linked sentence is highlighted**
+- Also check that dependency highlighting works, for the first sentence, "katt" is linked to "och".

 Hint: in Dutch, the Swedish word "katt" is "kat"!